This page provides information on the Override Material node.

 Example: Using the GI material

-This example shows how the use of a GI material will affect the rendering.
+This example shows how the use of a GI material affects the rendering.

 Scene rendered with 2 VRay materials.